tbm00/PreProcessIt/README.md

 Once a token has been "shipped" for a particular attribute, the program will search the line's remaining tokens for the next attribute, until all attributes have been processed.
 Any tokens that remain unprocessed are appended as leftovers at the end of the output line.

+You may also use qualifers on the entire input or output line by using LineRules:
+- Any defined inputLineRules will be processed on each input line before the attributes are processed.
+- Any defined outputLineRules will be processed on each newly created output line, and then the output line will be finalized.

 ## Configuration

 ### Available Words
- - `INITIAL_TOKEN_COPY` Initial copy of the working token (therefore, unmodified by prior qualifiers)
  - `WORKING_TOKEN` Current working token that may be modified by prior qualifiers
+ - `INITIAL_TOKEN_COPY` Copy of the initial working token (therefore, unmodified by prior qualifiers)
  - `LEFT_NEIGHBOR` The token preceeding the current token in the input line
  - `RIGHT_NEIGHBOR` The token following the current token in the input line
+ - `WORKING_LINE` Current working line that may be modified by prior qualifiers (only used by LineRules)
+ - `INITIAL_LINE_COPY` Copy of the initial input line (therefore, unmodified by prior qualifiers)

 ### Available Conditions
  - `GREATER_THAN` Numerical values only